CrunchyData/postgres-operator/docs/content/installation/kustomize.md

   newTag: {{< param postgresOperatorTag >}}
 ```

-Additionally, please note that the Kustomize install project will also create a namespace for PGO
+Please note that the Kustomize install project will also create a namespace for PGO
 by default (though it is possible to install without creating the namespace, as shown below).
 To
 modify the name of namespace created by the installer, the `kustomize/install/namespace.yaml`
 should be modified: